 Visible roots in pipes

-In advanced cases, homeowners may actually see thick roots growing through or around drain pipes.
-Roots that emerge at joint connections clearly indicate an intrusion problem.
+In advanced cases, homeowners may see thick roots growing through or around drain pipes.
+Roots that emerge at joint connections indicate an intrusion problem.
 Homeowners may also spot roots in sewer vents that stick out of the roof.

 High-Risk Areas for Root Intrusion